RicardoG2016/games/README.md

 # Games

-Play tic tac toe or connect 4 against the computer or phone.
+Play tic tac toe or connect 4 against the computer.

 ### The Games app was built with:
 - HTML, CSS, JS, JQUERY, BOOTSTRAP